MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 # Meeting apps API references

 The meeting extensibility provides APIs to enhance meeting experience.
-You can perform the following with help of the listed APIs:
+You can perform the following functions with help of the listed APIs:

 * Build apps or integrate existing apps within meeting lifecycle
 * Use APIs to make your app aware of meeting